top of page

 most owners face making life-and-death decisions for pets ill

 or injured, given a poor prognosis for recovery, or when the physical, financial, or emotional burdens of treatment are beyond a family's means.
 Sometimes a pet's behavior isn’t compatible with safe, happy, relationships.
 Some of the most difficult decisions involve larger dogs with crippling orthopedic problems.
-And in many elderly pets, the panoply of infirmities of advanced age markedly affect their ‘quality' of life, which is far more important than ‘quantity’.
+And in many elderly pets, the panoply of infirmities of advanced age markedly affects their ‘quality' of life, which is far more important than ‘quantity’.
 Euthanasia by a veterinarian can offer the most humane & loving ending for the pets entrusted to us.

 bottom of page